codeserk/wakatime-unity/README.md

 # wakatime-unity
 WakaTime Unity3d (https://unity3d.com/) plugin [UNDER DEV]

-Behold, this is not realted to Ubuntu's Unity.
+Behold, this is not related to Ubuntu's Unity.

 # Instructions